 Dixon, 40, who becomes the seventh investing partner at the firm, said in an interview today that he plans to back mostly consumer-focused startups.
 He will be moving from New York to the Bay Area to work out of the firm’s office in Menlo Park, California, though he plans to keep investing in New York.

-For Andreessen Horowitz, Dixon brings a wealth of connections, having invested early in 50 companies, including Skype Technologies SA, cloud-storage provider Dropbox Inc. and crowdfunding service Kickstarter Inc. He was also co-founder of Hunch Inc., which EBay Inc. (EBAY) purchased last year.
+For Andreessen Horowitz, Dixon brings a wealth of connections, having invested early in 50 companies, including Skype Technologies SA, cloud-storage provider Dropbox Inc. and crowdfunding service Kickstarter Inc. He was also co-founder of Hunch Inc., which EBay Inc. (EBAY:US) purchased last year.
 Marc Andreessen, who started the firm with Ben Horowitz, said they’ve gotten to know Dixon in the past few months as he’s sat in on partner meetings, deal reviews and company pitches.

 “We look for people who, when the next great entrepreneur enters the room, he looks across the table and says, ‘I want that person on my board,’” Andreessen said.
 “We’re highly inclined towards people who have done it themselves.”

 Andreessen Horowitz has sent ripples across Menlo Park’s Sand Hill Road, home to most of the country’s most prominent venture firms, by spending heavily on marketing, public relations and recruiting for itself and portfolio companies.